matusnovak/wrenbind17/docs/content/Tutorial/fn.md

 };
 ```

-And then bind the class in the following way:
+Bind the class in the following way:

 ```cpp
 wren::VM vm;